Connect with us

 Contractors connive with public officials to demand for compensation for project delays.

-Updated
+Updated on

 Corrupt officials work hard to ensure that timelines are breached.
 PHOTO | FILE

-In a practice that is apparently rife in many government parastatals, public officials hire a contractor to undertake a project – in a deal that allows the contractor to ask for compensation in case of delays originating from the government.
+In a practice that is rife in many government parastatals, public officials hire a contractor to undertake a project – in a deal that allows the contractor to ask for compensation in case of delays originating from the government.

 Once the deal is sealed, the officials work hard to ensure that the timelines are breached – whether by withholding funding for the project, politicising land compensation processes, or by obtaining injunctions – in a well-coordinated operation that sees contractors winning hefty compensation for idling.